jemik/LinProcMon/README.md

 # LinProcMon

-Real-time Linux process monitoring tool designed to detect malware, memory injection, fileless execution, and in-memory payload unpacking techniques. **Production-ready with crash-resistant architecture for high-activity malware analysis!**
+Real-time Linux process monitoring tool designed to detect malware, memory injection, fileless execution, and in-memory payload unpacking techniques. **Production-ready with crash-resistant architecture and eBPF syscall monitoring for bulletproof malware detection!**

+## ⚠️ DISCLAIMER

+**THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**

+**USE AT YOUR OWN RISK.** This tool is intended for security research, malware analysis, and system monitoring.
+Users are responsible for:
+- Ensuring compliance with applicable laws and regulations
+- Obtaining proper authorization before monitoring systems
+- Understanding the tool's impact on system resources
+- Managing disk space consumption from memory dumps
+- Filtering false positives in production environments

+This tool performs kernel-level monitoring and memory analysis which may affect system stability on some configurations.
+Test thoroughly before production deployment.

+---

 ## Overview

-LinProcMon is a powerful security monitoring tool that uses the Linux kernel's netlink connector to receive real-time notifications about process execution events. **New: Optional eBPF syscall monitoring for bulletproof detection of memory operations!** It analyzes process memory mappings to detect suspicious behavior patterns commonly used by malware, including:
+LinProcMon combines Linux netlink connector monitoring with **optional eBPF syscall hooks** for comprehensive malware detection.
+It analyzes process memory mappings and syscall activity to detect sophisticated evasion techniques.

 - **Memory Injection Detection**: Identifies code execution from memfd_create, /dev/shm, and anonymous memory regions
 - **Process Replacement**: Detects binary replacement and ELF manipulation techniques